PV-Joe/HA-to-PVoutput/README.md

-# HA-to-PVoutput
+### ☀️ HA-to-PVoutput
 ![image](https://github.com/user-attachments/assets/d9447d8c-bd72-45d8-b931-5f638e516f5c)

-**This How to describes the integration process to upload your data from Home Assistant to PVoutput.
+**This How-to describes the integration process to upload your data from Home Assistant to PVoutput.
 PVOutput is an online platform for monitoring and sharing solar power generation data.
-It allows users to upload their solar system data, track performance, and compare it with others worldwide.
-The platform supports various integrations with solar inverters, energy management systems, and third-party tools for data automation and visualization.**
+It allows users to upload their solar system data, track performance, and compare it with others worldwide.**

-**How to:**
+### How to:
 1. Open an account at https://pvoutput.org
 2. Go to settings and write down your API Key and Secret
 3. Go to your configuration.yaml and add the code provided